 A recent study showed that a rare disease, osteonecrosis, is caused by biophosphenates, a drug taken by people for treatment of osteoporosis.
 In most cases, the cause was linked to those who take IV biophosphenates for treatment of cancer, but in six percent of cases, the cause was oral biophosphenates.
 If you are taking a biophosphenate drug, let Dr. Razdolsky and Dr. Tincher know.

 Some symptoms you may see are pain, swelling, or infection of the gums or jaw.
 Additionally, injured or recently treated gums may not heal: teeth will be loose, jaws may feel heavy and numb, or there may be exposed bone.
 Some of the steps you can take for healthy bones are to eat a healthy diet rich in calcium and vitamin D, regular physical exercise with weight-bearing activities, no smoking and limited use of alcohol, and report problems with teeth to our office, such as teeth that are loose, receding gums or detached gums, and dentures that don’t fit properly.

-For more information about canker sores, or to schedule an appointment with Dr. Razdolsky and Dr. Tincher, please give us a call at our convenient Lake Forest office!
+For more information about the connection between osteoporosis and oral health, or to schedule an appointment with Dr. Razdolsky and Dr. Tincher, please give us a call at our convenient Lake Forest office!